Copyright © 2006-2010 Davor Ocelic

 Kerberos server installation basically consists of just two packages — the KDC (Key Distribution Center), which takes care of handling authentication requests and issuing Kerberos tickets, and kadmind (Kerberos master server), which allows remote administration access to the Kerberos database and carrying out of administrative tasks.

-sudo apt-get install krb5-{admin-server,kdc}
+sudo apt install krb5-{admin-server,kdc}

 Here are the Debconf answers for reference.
 The listing here includes all questions; some were asked in Kerberos 1.6 packages and some are asked only in Kerberos 1.7 and newer, and their order has changed a little as well.
 In any case, it's no problem — just answer the subset of questions you are asked:

-To create the Kerberos realm, invoke Debian-specific command krb5_newrealm.
+To create the Kerberos realm, invoke:

 sudo krb5_newrealm